 This rigorous course includes two best-practice suicide prevention training programs, Level I QPR Gatekeeper Training for Suicide Prevention and an approved, brief edition of the Counseling on Access to Lethal Means (CALM), with a special focus on the relationship of weapons to veterans who own them.
 Both program descriptions can be found at the best practice listings on www.sprc.org.

-Plan at least six hours to complete this course.
+Plan at least four hours to complete this course.

 This is not a train-the-trainer program.
 The certificates awarded may be approved for Continuing Education Credits by any number of organizations.